TypeScript 1.8

 Support for default import interop with SystemJS

-Module loaders like SystemJS wrap CommonJS modules and expose then as a default ES6 import.
+Module loaders like SystemJS wrap CommonJS modules and expose them as a default ES6 import.
 This makes it impossible to share the definition files between the SystemJS and CommonJS implementation of the module as the module shape looks different based on the loader.

 Setting the new compiler flag allowSyntheticDefaultImports indicates that the module loader performs some kind of synthetic default import member creation not indicated in the imported .ts or .d.ts.
 The compiler will infer the existence of a default export that has the shape of the entire module itself.